 Just today, I spoke about this with Google Anaytics-certified SEO analyst, Sean James, here at Bruce Clay, Inc. He had this to say in response to the role of analytics now and where it’s headed:

-“Digital marketing continues to evolve as an adaptive process.
-The lines between all aspects of Digital marketing are merging.
+“Internet marketing continues to evolve as an adaptive process.
+The lines between all aspects of Internet marketing are merging.
 The future of the industry will require us to have a less separated view of these facets.
 Each field of expertise is becoming increasingly interdependent upon one another to assist in providing data across multiple discipline platforms.
-Foundational elements of Digital marketing such as PPC, usability, conversion optimization, SEO and Web analytics applied as a whole will provide much greater insight than services standing alone.”
+Foundational elements of Internet marketing such as PPC, usability, conversion optimization, SEO and Web analytics applied as a whole will provide much greater insight than services standing alone.”